nvimdev/spaceline.vim/README.md

 ```

 - `g:spaceline_diff_tool` set the git diff tool default is `coc`.
-  Other values are: `git-gutter`, which requires needs the [vim-gitgutter](https://github.com/airblade/vim-gitgutter) plugin;
+  Other values are: `git-gutter`, which requires the [vim-gitgutter](https://github.com/airblade/vim-gitgutter) plugin;
   `vim-signify`, which requires the [vim-signify](https://github.com/mhinz/vim-signify) plugin.